 Looking to go coarse fishing on running water this month?
-Dominic Garnett is your guide to the essentials of river angling, from basic watercraft to common methods and fish species.
+Author and Angling Trust coach Dominic Garnett is your guide to the essentials of river angling, from basic watercraft to common methods and fish species.

 Of all the places to fish in the UK, rivers are a firm favourite with many anglers.
 Whether it’s the beauty of natural settings or the varied and often excellent fishing to be had, flowing water has a magic all of its own.
 But where should you begin?

 Starting points: When and where can I fish on rivers?

 Fishing on rivers is very different to stillwaters.
 For one thing, if you want to fish any river for coarse fish (i.e. any freshwater fish other than trout and salmon) there is a set season to do this.
 The river fishing season runs from June 16 to 14 March, with a “close season” outside these dates, which is there to give the fish a break while they spawn.
 If you go fishing on rivers and other waters with a traditional close season during this prohibited time you risk a hefty fine – please don’t do it!
 For full details of how to fish legally see our blog on this subject HERE.

 As to where to fish, there are a huge number of rivers to explore!
 Your best starting point is simply to ask your local tackle shop or other anglers but after that a simple online search of the name of the river near to you along with the word “fishing” is often enough to find out more – don’t forget Google Earth too – and the Fishing Info website has lots of places to fish – you can even check river levels so that you are sure it is not too high or dangerous.